one day before the wedding…

 “Well, anyway, I don’t even remember how to date.
 It’s rough out there.
 Stephanie invited me to this wedding as a guest, plus one.
 I don’t even know who I’d ask.
 I don’t even know people, except my lesbian neighbors on one side, and the elderly couple on the other side.
 And the people here at work.
 Unless, maybe, you’re not doing anything tomorrow night…”

-“Sorry, the kids were distracting you,” she said.
+“Well, sorry about the kids,” she said.
 “I bet you have a lot of work to finish.”

 Not work to finish with Ingrid, she meant.